E-commerce

 Best practices

-• Regular reviews of the content sourced by the bot (prices, lead times, countries served).
+Regular reviews of content sourced by the bot (prices, delivery times, countries served).

 Major limitation: the need for a human

-Shopify relies on Statista surveys (US market) showing that a large majority of respondents care about being able to contact a person.
-Your bot must make the handoff to the human team smoother, not hide it.
+Shopify relies on Statista surveys (US market) showing that a large majority of respondents want the ability to reach a person.
+Your bot should smooth the handoff to the human team, not hide it.

 Mistakes to avoid